didacte/qd-ajax/README.md

 Ember Data
 ------------------

-By default, if Ember Data is on the page, ic-ajax will override the `RESTAdapter`'s `ajax` method to use ic-ajax instead of jQuery's ajax.
+By default, if Ember Data is on the page, qd-ajax will override the `RESTAdapter`'s `ajax` method to use qd-ajax instead of jQuery's ajax.

-To opt out of the behavior, you can set `ic.ajax.request.OVERRIDE_REST_ADAPTER = false` after loading ic-ajax.
+To opt out of the behavior, you can set `ic.ajax.request.OVERRIDE_REST_ADAPTER = false` after loading qd-ajax.

 Simplified Testing
 ------------------